mattriley/agile-avatars/README.md

 ## Modules

 During initialisation, all source files comprising a module are loaded and aggregated into a plain object graph.
-This is helpful for builing a mental model, shifting the reasoning about the design from files to modules.
-Each module has a clear purpose and dependencies between modules are explicitly defined.
+This is helpful for shifting our mental model from files to modules.
+Each module has a clear purpose and relationships between modules are explicitly defined.
 See [Initialisation](#initialisation) for more details.

 ### Components